2019: Gwendolyn Brooks

 One City, One Poet is back 2019 with big plans for National Poetry Month.
 Our featured poet this April will be the inimitable Gwendolyn Brooks, a Pulitzer Prize–winning Chicago poet whose work is both widely read and deeply influential.

-Watch this space or follow us on Facebook and Instagram for all the details.
+Follow us on Facebook and Instagram for all the details.

 (Unaffiliated with the Gwendolyn Brooks estate.)

 Wild Woodstock Walk (a collaboration with the Land Conservancy of McHenry County)

 April 27 • 10 a.m. • Donato Conservation Area • Free; no registration required

 April 27 • 7–9 p.m. • Old Courthouse Arts Center • Free

 Cut poems from air: poetry inspired by gwendolyn brooks

 Our inaugural poetry contest brought out some excellent poems from poets across the country.
 We’ll be publishing the winners’ work individually as broadsides and collectively as a chapbook.
 Broadsides will be available early April.